CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

       cumulus@leaf01:~$ net add bgp auto leaf
       ```

       The auto BGP `leaf` keyword is only used to configure the ASN.
-The configuration files and `net show` commands display the ASN number only.
+The configuration files and `net show` commands display the AS number.

 2. Assign the router ID.